enthusiastic-js/form-observer/docs/form-observer/guides.md

 This is the code that would be required to allow your Custom Element to participate in HTML forms in general.
 So the `FormObserver` isn't requiring any additional work on your part.

-Note: You are free to make the `ElementInternals` public, but it is highly recommended to keep this property [private](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields).
+Note: You are free to make the `ElementInternals` public, but it is _highly_ recommended to keep this property [private](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields).
 (It is completely safe to expose the _properties_ of the `ElementInternals` interface.
 Only the reference to the `ElementInternals` object itself needs to be kept private.)

+For more information on how to create complex form controls with Web Components (such as how to create form controls that submit their values to the server with the help of [`ElementInternals.setFormValue()`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals/setFormValue)), see [_More Capable Form Controls_](https://web.dev/more-capable-form-controls/) by Arthur Evans.

 ### Be Mindful of the Shadow Boundary